 - The right to restrict (i.e. prevent) the processing of your personal data.

 - The right to object to us using your personal data for a particular purpose or purposes.

 - The right to data portability.
 This means that, if you have provided personal data to us directly, we are using it with your consent or for the performance of a contract, and that data is processed using automated means, you can ask us for a copy of that personal data to re-use with another service or business in many cases.

 - Rights relating to automated decision-making and profiling, save that we do not use your personal data in this way.

-For more information about our use of your personal data or exercising your rights as outlined above, please contact us using the details provided in Parts 1 and 3 of this Privacy Statement.
+For more information about our use of your personal data or exercising your rights as outlined above, please contact us using the details provided in the ‘About Us’ and ‘Data Protection Officer’ sections of this Privacy Statement.

 Further information about your rights can also be obtained from the Information Commissioner’s Office (‘https://ico.org.uk’) and/ or your local Citizens Advice Bureau.

 If you have any cause for complaint about our use of your personal data, you have the right to lodge a complaint with the Information Commissioner’s Office.